Can Roofers Work in the Rain? - These Conditions Make Roof Work Impossible

 What are the best weather conditions for roofing?

-Roofing is best done on dry, sunny days with little to no wind.
+Roofing is best done on dry, calm days with little to no wind.
 Moderate temperatures (10–25°C) provide optimal conditions for installation.

 How do roofers handle unexpected weather changes?

 Roofers use harnesses, secure tools, and waterproof tarps to protect exposed areas and maintain safety.
-They monitor weather forecasts to act quickly in case of changes.
+They monitor weather forecasts closely to respond quickly if conditions change.

 Do roofing materials differ in weather resistance?